Policies and Procedures

 For those submitting new proposals, clearances must be valid within one year of the approval date.
 For those working on approved and active research projects, updated clearances are due to ORE every three years.
 Valid, updated clearances are required for each submission, even if a researcher is working on other projects.

 Please follow the links below to access the required clearance applications.
-Once clearances are received, please scan and email them to firstname.lastname@example.org.
+Once clearances are received, please scan and email the final clearance letters and certificates to email@example.com.
+We cannot verify clearance results with login codes.

 - PA Child Abuse Clearance